Accéder directement au contenu

 Stripe’s sign in page

-Users can navigate to the Stripe sign in page, enter their email, then select Use single sign-on (SSO).
+Users can go to the Stripe sign in page, enter their email, then select Use single sign-on (SSO).

 IdP-initiated login